 Note: following procedures are a last resort.
-They may work, they may won't.
+They may work, they may not.
 You may try them before throwing electrode away.

 First of all - clean the electrode as described in electrode cleaning section, then: